 where $\hat{f}(\cdot)$ estimates $P(c=1|u,i,z)$.
 It corresponds to the click prediction task. $h(u,i,m)$ is instantiated by:

-$\hat{h}^{1}(u,z(u,i))$, $\hat{h}^{2}(u,i)$, and $\hat{f}(u,i,z(u,i))$ are backbone recommender models, which should match the property of input features in the specific scenario.
-For instance, we can select MMGCN when the features are in multiple modalities.
-As both $C$ and $L$ represents two different uesr feedback, the objective in Eq. \eqref{eq:HCR-loss} for training these backbone models is similar to multi-behavior recommendation~\cite{gao2019learning} where the hyper-parameter $\beta$ adjusts the weights of different feedback.
+$\hat{h}^{1}(u,z(u,i))$, $\hat{h}^{2}(u,i)$, and $\hat{f}(u,i,z(u,i))$ are backbone recommender models, which should match the property of input features.
+For instance, we select MMGCN when features are in multiple modalities.
+As $C$ and $L$ represents two different uesr feedback, the objective in Eq. \eqref{eq:HCR-loss} for training these backbone models is similar to multi-behavior recommendation~\cite{gao2019learning} where the hyper-parameter $\beta$ adjusts weights of different feedback.
 For inference, substituting the designed models into Eq.~\eqref{HCR-inference} gives that:

 To summarize, Algorithm~\ref{alg:HCR} shows the whole training and inference procedure of HCR under this case.